-Upon return from a Leave of Absence, a student is reinstated in his or her enrolled program and provided commensurate time to complete any pending coursework.
+Upon return from a Leave of Absence, a student is provided time to finish any incomplete courses commensurate with the incomplete grade policy as if the incomplete were issued at the time of return from the Leave of Absence.
 If a student does not return within the established 180-day leave period, he or she is considered to have withdrawn from the university.
 Students are encouraged to consult with their advisors or Academic Program Coordinators (APCs) to discuss whether he or she is eligible for a leave of absence and how to request it.
 In addition, students should consult with the Financial Aid and Business Offices to discuss financial implications for students placed on leave and for those failing to return after the 180-day leave period.